wafuzio/RMN/README.md

 # Kroger TOA Monitoring Project

-A tool for tracking and analyzing Targeted Onsite Ads (TOAs) and other ad types on Kroger.com search results.
+A tool for tracking and analyzing Targeted Onsite Ads (TOAs) and other ad types on Kroger.com search results, with support for integration with Builder.io.

 ## Overview